NickMeadows/NickMeadows/README.md

 - 👀 I’m interested in Data Science, R, Python, Machine Learning, Neural Networks, App Development, Augmented Reality, General Programming and Software Engineering
 - 🌱 I’m currently looking for opportunities
 - 💞️ I’m looking to collaborate on any projects, especially involving data.
-- 📫 Reach me on twitter @NickGMeadows or Stack Overflow @NickGreyM
+- 📫 Reach me on twitter @NickGMeadows

 <!---
 NickMeadows/NickMeadows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.